Do you want to learn how to change your WordPress password? Sometimes you might forget your password or need to change it for security reasons.

 If such a situation arises, then you will need to reset your WordPress password directly in the database.
 The easiest way to do that is by using phpMyAdmin.

-Note: your screen might look different because each hosting provider have their own control panel.
-If you are having a hard time locating the phpMyadmin link, then contact your hosting support.
+Note: Your screen might look different because each hosting provider has its own control panel.
+If you are having a hard time locating the phpMyAdmin link, then contact your hosting support.

 After you launch the phpMyAdmin app, you will see a list of all your databases.
 You need to select the database associated with your WordPress site.